1 - About Microservice Dungeon 2.0

 tl;dr

-The map is a 2-dimensional grid of star systems.
+The map is a 2-dimensional grid of planets.
 Resources are distributed across it.
 They can be mined, picked up by robots, and sold at space stations.
 Space stations are also placed on the map and serve as a kind of home base and safe zone.
 There, robots can sell resources, get repairs, and purchase upgrades.
 Combat is not allowed on space stations.

 Each player has a money account, and starts the game with an initial amount of money.
 This can be used to purchase new robots.
 New robots always start at the player’s allocated space station.
 Selling resources and killing robots increases a player’s account balance.
 With more money, a player can buy additional robots or upgrade existing ones.